How to Learn Spoken English Through Humor

 Puns are jokes that play with the different meanings and sounds of words.
 For example, a joke is funny but a joke that has a pun might be “punny.”

 A lot of times, puns are called “groaners,” because instead of making you laugh they make you groan at how terrible the joke is.
 Some jokes are so bad that they’re good!
 Here’s one example of a joke that uses a pun:

 How do you count cows?
 With a cowculator!

 Of course, that should say calculator, but since the word “cow” can sound like the “cal” part of “calculator,” it turns into a joke.
-Here’s another, from the Laugh Factory:
+Here’s another:

 A teacher asked her students to use the word “beans” in a sentence.

 A third student spoke up, “We are all human beans.”